ibrahim0814/turo-calculator/Contributing.md

 ### Hey, how do I set this up on my machine?

-This project uses Gatsby 4.
-It's still in beta, but technically so is this project 🤷‍♀️
+This project uses [Gatsby 4](https://www.gatsbyjs.com/) which is a ReactJS framework.
+It's still in beta, but technically so is this project 🤷‍♀️.
+The interface (buttons, inputs etc.) are all components from [React Bootstrap](https://react-bootstrap.github.io/).

 1. First clone this project into a comfy directory.